The Book of Gregorian Chant

 On April 16, 2000, at the RLDS Temple in Independence, Mo., Dr. Kraybill presented a lecture-recital based on selected chants from the UMKC manuscript.
 She organized a male choir which sang the chants exactly as found in the manuscript.
 These were followed by Dr. Kraybill's performances of organ pieces based on the chants.
 Dr. Kraybill graciously provided a recording of the lecture-recital from which three chants were extracted and digitized by the Marr Sound Archives, the partnering audio archive of LaBudde Special Collections.
 These three Gregorian chants - Kyrie from the Ordinary of the Mass, Alleluia from the Mass for the Dedication of a Church, and Antiphon from the Palm Sunday celebration - have been made available for listening at this website, together with digital images of the original chants alongside Dr. Kraybill's transcriptions of them.
 In addition to the text for this web exhibit, Dr. Kraybill provided digital images from the manuscript.
 The chant transcriptions she created were scanned by LaBudde Special Collections.

-Laura Gayle Green, Music/Media Reference Librarian, provided expertise and research, and Mr. Moses Ong, Special Collections volunteer and former student assistant, provided very helpful technical assistance in the development of this website.
+Laura Gayle Green, Music/Media Reference Librarian, provided expertise and research, and Mr. Moses Ong, Special Collections volunteer and former student assistant, provided very helpful technical assistance.
 A special thanks to our former Special Collections Librarian, Rob Ray, for his overall guidance and support of this project.

 The Kyrie is an acclamation sung in the Latin Mass directly after the Introit.
 The basic text, which is Greek, consists of 'Kyrie eleison' (three times), 'Christe eleison' (three times), 'Kyrie eleison' (three times): 'Lord, have mercy...Christ, have mercy...
 Lord, have mercy...'.
 The expression 'kyrie eleison' was widely used as an acclamation in pagan civic and religious ceremonies under the Roman Empire, and continued in Christian usage, becoming fixed in various Christian liturgies from the 6th century onwards.
 Since the text did not change from day to day, the Kyrie is counted a part of the Ordinary of the Mass.
 (Source: New Grove II Dictionary of Music and Musicians Online).